-"Strike water" is a term used in brewing beer that simply refers to the water that is added to the malted grains that then transforms into the mash.
+"Strike water" is a term used in brewing beer that refers to the water that is added to the malted grains that then transforms into the mash.
 This process is also called "mashing in."

 Homebrewers need to pay close attention to the temperature of strike water to ensure that everything in the rest of the process goes according to plan.
 The warm water activates enzymes in the malt which triggers starch in the grain to convert into fermentable sugar.
 In general, the target temperature is between 148 and 158 F (65 to 70 C), held for one hour.

-Why Is it Called Strike Water?
+Why It's Called Strike Water

 Since the initial chemical process to occur in beer making is the enzymatic activation of the malt, or crushed grains, with heated water, the temperature the water strikes, or hits, the malt is called the strike temperature, and this initial water is referred to as the strike water.

-How Much Strike Water Do You Need?
+How Much Strike Water You Need

 The amount of water to add to the crushed or malted grain, which is also called the grist, is going to depend on the brewing method being used, the grains, and, essentially, your individual recipe.